cs357/textbook/notes/vec-mat.md

 ---
-title: Vectors, Matrices and Norms
+title: Vectors, Matrices, and Norms
 description: Different ways to measure vectors and matrices
 sort: 8
 author: